carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The argument and return value are floating point numbers of the same type.
+The argument and return value are floating-point numbers of the same type.

 Semantics: